 Price: Starts at $49 a month + free trial

-Analytics Canvas allows us to import Google Analytics data in from multiple accounts to a single dashboard to analyse a combined data set, as well as individual profiles.
-By using the Analytics Canvas data blocks to combine, filter and drill down into the data gathered, you are able to carry out a more thorough analysis.
+Analytics Canvas allows us to import Google Analytics data in from multiple accounts to a single dashboard to analyze a combined data set, as well as individual profiles.
+By using the Analytics Canvas data blocks to combine, filter and drill down into the data gathered, you can carry out a more thorough analysis.

-Once you have created multiple dashboards and utilised the data blocks to their full potential you can export all the data to Excel to create visual representations of the data in the way of graphs and charts.
+Once you have created multiple dashboards and utilized the data blocks to their full potential, you can export all the data to Excel to create visual representations of the data in the way of graphs and charts.

 The reports generated have saved a large amount of time, but most of all have allowed us to improve our reporting to our clients.

 Workbooks is a web-based CRM system which, as well as its obvious customer management uses, has some great SEO and PPC applications.

 Traditional reporting tools can only show you a limited part of the buying cycle; you get as far as clicks or conversions (whatever they may be) but no further, and for a lot of sites this won’t show the whole picture.
 For example, if the aim of your site is to generate leads through an online form you may track conversions as someone filling in a form.
 While this is useful, it doesn’t take into account the quality of the lead generated.

 It may be that what you thought was the best keyword to focus on (because it generates the most leads), is actually the worst, as none of the conversions are of good enough quality.
 Unconverted leads won’t generate any ROI.

 This is the gap that Workbooks fills in your reporting.